 Note: Here we should mention that what “counts” as mosaic differs in the field.
 A lot of reference laboratories have converged in the thinking that if an embryo is composed of anywhere between 20 - 80% of abnormal cells, it’s mosaic.
 Some laboratories are looser with their definitions and believe if 10 - 90% of the cells are abnormal, the embryo is mosaic.

 In other cases, the laboratory can detect mosaicism and defines it liberally, but the clinic does not want you to know if your embryos are mosaic, likely because they feel these embryos are no better than aneuploid embryos and they do not want to transfer them.
+We believe 50% of U.S. clinics purposely ask the reference laboratory not to report if any embryos are mosaic.
+Instead, many are classified as aneuploid and the patient is led to believe their embryos are of worse quality than they in fact are.

 Finally, even when laboratories can detect mosaicism, and clinics transmit the message to patients, we see a wide range of mosaicism depending on the clinic the patient was treated.
 One reference laboratory that serves many clinics noticed amongst similar patients the embryo mosaicism rate ranged from 17% to 48%, depending on the clinic that sent the sample.
 There may well be things related to the drugs your clinic puts you on, or how your embryos are grown, that influences the probability your embryos will be labeled as mosaic.